sebastiangreger/kirby3-commentions/README.md

 ### Webmention endpoint

-To change the URL of the webmention endpoint (default is `https://<SITE-URL>/webmention-endpoint`), add the following setting and change the string as desired:
+To change the URL of the webmention endpoint (default is `https://<SITE-URL>/webmention-endpoint`), add the following setting and change the URI string as desired:

 ```php
 'sgkirby.commentions.endpoint' => 'webmention-endpoint',